How to Become a Coach or Scout

 Part-time workers and those in smaller facilities or youth leagues are less likely to need formal education or training and may not need certification.

-Many coaches begin their careers as assistant coaches to gain the knowledge and experience needed to become a head coach.
+Some college coaches begin their careers as graduate assistants or assistant coaches to gain the knowledge and experience needed to become a head coach.
 Large schools and colleges that compete at the highest levels require a head coach with substantial experience at another school or as an assistant coach.

 Scouts may begin working as talent spotters in a particular area or region.
 They typically advance to become supervising scouts responsible for a whole territory or region.